tinh-tinh/docs/docs/fundamental/overview.md

 # Folder structure

-After you init with tinhtinh-cli, the structure folder will be in:
+After you init with **tinhtinh-cli**, the structure folder will be in:

 ```
 code